 Recency = 1 AND Frequency <=2 AND Monetary <=2).

 To simplify creation of the marketing list, you can filter data using a predefined segment.
 Assuming that you have created the “Top customers” segment as described in the Example 2.
-Top customers segment , in step 3, instead of applying individual filters on recency, frequency and monetary values, use the Apply Segment filter and select the “Top customers” segment for it.
+Top customers segment , in step 3, instead of applying individual filters to recency, frequency and monetary values, use the Apply Segment filter and select the “Top customers” segment for it.

 For more details about marketing lists and their creation, please see the Marketing Lists guide.

-Create a report with the RFM metrics¶
+Create a Report with RFM Metrics¶

 In developing business plans, marketers and business owners usually rely on the information from reports.
 Reports based on the RFM metrics can help them create a fine marketing strategy and set adequate goals.

 Example 1.
-Simple RFM report¶
+Simple RFM Report¶

 You can build a simple report that shows RFM cells for each customer.

-To create such a report, select the RFM metrics and the customers’ identifiers (ID, first name, last name, etc.) as the report columns.
+To create such a report, select RFM metrics and the customers’ identifiers (ID, first name, last name, etc.) as the report columns.
 Apply sorting to the RFM metrics fields to show RFM cells in the rank order.

 Example 2.
-Top customers report¶
+Top Customers Report¶